crawl/crawl/crawl-ref/README.txt

 * read quickstart.txt (in the /docs directory), or
 * for studious readers, browse the manual (see below for all doc files).

-Additionally, you may want to print out the file keys.pdf from the /docs folder.
-Besides a full list of command keys (don't bother with it), it contains two pages of help for new players.
+If you're used to playing an older version, you might want to print out the file key_changes.pdf from the /docs for an easy reference of new commands and changed key settings.
 Note that you can read quickstart.txt and the manual when playing; pressing '?' brings up a menu for that.